Dr C Gurr, BSc (Hons), Msc, PhD, PGC, PGCE

 In KS4 students can choose to study Computer Science at GCSE.

-At KS5, students can choose to study A Level computer science as part pf TLP.
+At KS5, students can choose to study A Level Computer Science as part of TLP.

 The school was first awarded the ICT Mark in 2010 and this was renewed in 2013.
 This recognises that the school is committed to using technology to improve its overall effectiveness and efficiency.

 The school is well-equipped with information and communications technology hardware based around three computer rooms and a library resources area.
 There are a number of satellite areas including the Art Block, Sixth Form Centre and the Languages Communications Room which is equipped with video conferencing facilities.
 The school has recently upgraded its network infrastructure and has installed a school wide, wireless network.
-To make use of this facility, students will be encouraged to bring their own devices to enhance their learning.
 All students have their own e-mail address, secure storage space on the school network and can access the school’s Learning Platform from any remote computer via the internet.
-The SIMS Learning Gateway allows parents and carers their own access to their child’s records.
+Edulink allows parents and carers their own access to their child’s records.

 Key stage 3 (Year 7 and 8)